cea-trust-platform/trust-code/Validation/Rapports_automatiques/README_Jupyter.md

         source $TRUST_ROOT/env_for_python.sh
 ```

-  - finally, you should launch a Jupyter server (typically in this directory)
+  - finally, you should launch a Jupyter server (typically in the following directory)
 ```sh
         cd $TRUST_ROOT/Validation/Rapports_automatiques
         jupyter-notebook